ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode-argument](images/xchaincode/xchaincode-argument-pop-up.png)

-Lastly, you will be asked if you want to provide a private collection configuration file.
+Lastly, you will be asked if you want to provide a private data collection configuration file.
 Again, just hit `Enter` here because private data collection doesn't apply in this case.:

 ![VSCode-xchaincode-private-data](images/xchaincode/xchaincode-private-data-pop-up.png)